Parviz Jabehdar Maralani

 Parviz Jabehdar Maralani is an Iranian electrical engineering emeritus professor and fellow of the Academy of Sciences of Iran.
 He has contributed significantly to the education of electrical engineering in Iran and trained many students.

+Parviz Jabehdar Maralani, born in 1941 in Tabriz, Iran, is a distinguished electrical engineer and professor emeritus at the University of Tehran.
+He completed his B.Sc. in Electrical Engineering at the University of Tehran in 1963, graduating first in his class.
+He then pursued further studies at the University of California, Berkeley, where he earned an M.S. in 1966 and a Ph.D. in Electrical and Computer Engineering in 1969.

+After completing his doctoral studies, Dr. Jabehdar Maralani worked as a Member of Technical Staff at Bell Labs in Holmdel, New Jersey, from 1969 to 1970.
+He then returned to Iran and joined the Faculty of Engineering at the University of Tehran in 1970, where he later became a distinguished professor and, eventually, professor emeritus.

+Throughout his career, Dr. Jabehdar Maralani has made significant contributions to electrical engineering education in Iran, mentoring numerous students who have themselves become prominent engineers and academics.
+He has authored 14 books, 40 journal articles, and 80 conference papers, reflecting his extensive research and expertise in the field.

+In addition to his academic work, he has held several major administrative positions, including serving as Chairman of the Department of Electrical and Computer Engineering at the University of Tehran.
+He was also a member of the founding team for the Iranian Universities Scientific Olympiad and played a pivotal role in developing the Electrical Engineering Olympiad in 1994.

+Dr. Jabehdar Maralani's achievements have been recognized with numerous awards, such as the Distinguished Achievement Award at the 6th Biannual World Automation Congress in 2004 and the Golden Certificate from the Iranian Association of Electrical and Electronic Engineers in 2003.
+He was also honored as one of Iran's Eternal Figures (Chehreh-ye Mandegar) in Electrical Engineering in 2002.

+His research interests encompass various aspects of electrical engineering, including control systems, networked control systems, and the application of wavelets in system identification and control design.
+His work has been published in reputable journals and conferences, contributing significantly to advancements in these areas.

 Biography

 Jabedar was born in Tabriz in 1941.
 He received his B.S. and M.S. degrees in Electrical Engineering From Tehran University (1959-1963), his M.S. degree in Electrical And Computer Engineering from University of California, Berkeley (1965-1966), and his PhD degree in Electrical And Computer Engineering, from University of California, Berkeley (1966-1969).
 He joined the Faculty of Engineering of the University of Tehran in 1970 where he became distinguished professor later and emeritus professor.
 Besides his research work, he has contributed significantly to the engineering education of electrical engineering in Iran.
 Many of prominent Iranian electrical engineers and professors have been his students or students of his students, including the late Caro Lucas, Babak Araabi.